Blog

 ·

-In the past few months, I've spoken about building AI-powered Java apps at tens of events around the world.
+Over the past few months, I’ve spoken at Java conferences and developer events worldwide about building AI-powered applications with Java.
 What I’ve seen is that Java developers are curious and eager to learn, but AI can seem like a big and daunting new area to get into.
 Most of us have demanding jobs that occupy our time, and we might not have had the chance to learn the new concepts and tools needed to integrate AI into the apps we’re building.

 At the same time, I believe business apps are a place where AI can make a big impact.
 Enterprise applications are often built to support complex workflows with many manual steps.
 There are people who spend their days working on tasks that AI could streamline significantly.